nononovak/sansholidayhack2018-writeup/termnal_challenges.md

 # Terminal Challenges

-The terminal challenges were scattered around the the Kringlecon arena.
+The terminal challenges were scattered around the Kringlecon arena.
 Each of them had an elf who was giving hints as to how to solve the challenge.
-In most cases these hints were straightforward and each terminal challenge could be solved without much headache.
+In most cases these hints were straightforward, and each terminal challenge could be solved without much headache.
 The solutions for each are given below.

 ## Essential Editor Skills